Heriot (band): Style and influences

-The band's musical influences include Banks, Billie Eillish, Black Sabbath, Brutus, The Chariot, Code Orange, Converge, Deftones, The Dillinger Escape Plan, Godflesh, Health, Knocked Loose, Korn, Lamb of God, Nails, Oathbreaker, Power Trip, Primitive Man, Slipknot, Vein.fm, and Wand.
+The band's musical influences include '68, Banks, Billie Eillish, Black Sabbath, Brutus, Cancer Bats, the Chariot, Code Orange, Converge, Deftones, the Dillinger Escape Plan, Employed to Serve, Godflesh, Health, Holding Absence, Knocked Loose, Korn, Kublai Khan, Lamb of God, Loathe, Marmozets, My Ticket Home, Nails, Oathbreaker, Ocean Grove, Power Trip, Primitive Man, Sleep Token, Slipknot, Sophie, Thrown, Tonight Alive, Vein.fm, Wand and Whitechapel.

 Gough has said that Heriot is "a very visual band and we work very hard to cement our music as an immersive experience."
 The band incorporates medieval motifs into their artwork and videos; the cover of Profound Morality features a chainmail cap, and the music videos for its singles also feature medieval elements.
 Heriot has frequently collaborated with Harry Steel on their videos and artwork; they have called him the band's "unofficial 5th member".